nmeum/riscv-utils/README.md

 The code is supposed to be used from a Scheme REPL, no binaries are provided.
 The Scheme files in the `riscv/` directory are mostly(?)
-R7RS compatible.
+[R7RS][r7rs small] compatible.
 It should be possible to use them with any standard compliant Scheme implementation which provides an [SRFI-151][srfi-151] module.
 Just load the files you want to use using `(load "riscv/<file>.scm")` from your Scheme REPL.